Clusterpuck/QuantumBackend/src/route_optimisation/route_solver/README.md

 ### Brute Force Solver
 Generates every permutation of possible routes and iterates through them to find the optimal route.

+Guaranteed to find optimal route.

 Takes factorial time to solve, not recommended for large routes

+### D-Wave Solver

+To be added later